 Cyber Ransom

-Cyber-ransom has been rampant in the recent years as technology comt8nues to advance.
+Cyber-ransom has been rampant in recent years as technology continues to advance.
 One of the recent cases was on Brenntag Distribution Company.
-The hacker group managed to steal 150 GB of data from the company system and later demanded $ 7.5 million of bitcoin.
+The hacker group stole 150 GB of data from the company system and demanded $ 7.5 million of Bitcoin.
 The event took place in May 2021.
-The incident could have been prevented despite the hackers being quite good on what they did.
-One of the actions would be the company being so big and having a lot of data, it should have kept the system and the overall software up to date to ensure they prevent any malicious individuals from penetrating and stealing the data.
+The incident could have been prevented despite the hackers being quite good at what they did.
+One of the actions would be the company being so big and having a lot of data; it should have kept the system and the overall software up to date to prevent malicious individuals from penetrating and stealing the data.

-Brenntag paid the ransom that was demanded by DarkSide who carried out the attack.
-Reports indicated that the payment was done on May 11, 2021.
-The decision to pay was in the hand of the company that had its information stolen and it was for the safety of the customers and the other stakeholders in the company (11 Alive, 2021).
-The negotiation leading to the decision to pay was between Brenntag and DarkSide which is an organization that benefits from ransomware attacks.
+Brenntag paid the ransom demanded by DarkSide, who carried out the attack.
+Reports indicated that the payment was made on May 11, 2021.
+The decision to settle was in the hands of the company that had its information stolen, and it was for the safety of the customers and the other stakeholders (11 Alive, 2021).
+The negotiation leading to the decision to pay was between Brenntag and DarkSide, an organization that benefits from ransomware attacks.

-The decision to pay was ethical because first the company had substantial amount of data stolen from the system that could possibly be used for some malicious activities.
-The company needs to assure the customers of some level of security and so if the data that they have can be easily accessed them it would compromise the relationship between the company and the customer.
-The weakness was on the side of the company and so it was only right if they paid the price of not putting up a system that would be considered completely immune from such threats that would make the data get into the wrong hand (Westbrook, 2021).
-It could be argued that the DarkSide’s action was not ethical but it was not their responsibility to keep the information safe for the company so generally it was only right to pay them the ransom and the company put up measures to protect the system.
+The decision to pay was ethical because the company had a substantial amount of data stolen from the system that could be used for malicious activities.
+The company needs to assure the customers of some level of security.
+So if their data can be easily accessed, it would compromise the relationship between the company and the customer.
+The weakness was on the company’s side, so it was only suitable if they paid the price of not putting up a system entirely immune from such threats that would get the data into the wrong hand (Westbrook, 2021).
+It could be argued that DarkSide’s action was not ethical.
+Still, it was not their responsibility to keep the information safe for the company, so generally, it was only fitting to pay them the ransom.
+The company put up measures to protect the system.

 References